AShiningRay/SwanKernel-LGV20/README.md

 * flar2, tbalden and acuicultor for the implementation and improvement of the AdrenoBoost feature on oneplus 8 radioactive kernel, from which i ported it.
 * engstk and AnGglt88 for the usb fastcharge implementation.
 * osm0sis for his AnyKernel3.
+* andip71 and his generic implementation of a wakelock blocker.
-* And anyone else that i may have forgot.
+* And anyone else that i may have forgot, especially those i cherry-picked from.